Modern Slavery Statement

 Further actions and goals

-The University now has access to the Central Government’s supplier Modern Slavery Assessment Tool (MSAT) provided by the Crown Commercial Services (CCS) organisation.
-This recent development by CCS will now allow the University to receive Modern Slavery impact assessments on all the University’s suppliers that might be affected by Modern Slavery within their own supply chains and take the appropriate action.
-This MSAT tool is used to assess and ask suppliers who trade in high risk areas to commit to the internationally recognised Base Code of Ethical Trading that is founded on the International Labour Organisation and is an internationally recognised code of labour practice, requiring that suppliers check within their supply chains that:
+This MSAT tool is used to assess and ask suppliers who trade in high-risk areas to commit to the internationally recognised Base Code of Ethical Trading that is founded on the International Labour Organisation and is an internationally recognised code of labour practice, requiring that suppliers check within their supply chains that:

-- No harsh or inhumane treatment is allowed
+• No harsh or inhumane treatment is allowed.

 Staff are empowered to undertake assessments of Modern Slavery for prospective suppliers as part of their due diligence and the MSAT will help them do this.
-Their empowerment will be supported by the Procurement team and in particular the use of the Universities or SUPC tender and contract award documents that legally bind suppliers (where applicable) into delivering as defined by section 54 (“Transparency in supply chains”) of the 2015 Modern Slavery Act
+Their empowerment will be supported by the Procurement team and in particular the use of the Universities or SUPC tender and contract award documents that legally bind suppliers (where applicable) into delivering as defined by section 54 (“Transparency in supply chains”) of the 2015 Modern Slavery Act Modern Slavery has been added to the University’s risk register to ensure that processes are monitored at regular intervals.

 Approval

-Approved by Maggie Galliers CBE, Pro-Chancellor and Chair of Council, at the full meeting of Council held on 23 November 2021.
+Approved by Maggie Galliers CBE, Pro-Chancellor and Chair of Council, at the full meeting of Council held on 2 December 2025.